Tuesday, 26 July 2016

 It is common for transplanted patients to resume living a normal life as they recover, and active sexual life is no exception.

-For women, it is important to maintain good hygiene before, during, and post-coitus as they are more prone to urinary tract infections because of being on immunosuppression medications.
+For women, it is important to maintain good hygiene before, during, and after as they are more prone to urinary tract infections because of being on immunosuppression medications.
 Urinating before and after coitus and drinking more water reduces the chances of acquiring a UTI.

 Managing Diabetes: